febr3s/prospecto/notas/revision-bibliografica/excepcionalismo-derrotado.md

 ### Simon, Joshua. _The Ideology of Creole Revolution : Imperialism and Independence in American and Latin American Political Thought_.
 Cambridge : Cambridge University Press, 2017.

-> Ultimately, and per-
-> haps inevitably, the Latin American countries assumed a place on the
+> Ultimately, and per haps inevitably, the Latin American countries assumed a place on the
-> global periphery, as primary goods producers frequently subject to for-
+> global periphery, as primary goods producers frequently subject to foreign interventions.
-> eign interventions.
 11
 >
 > 5